Determinant Cofactor Expansion Calculator

 Understanding Cofactor Expansion

-Cofactor expansion is a classic way to find a determinant.
-It breaks a square matrix into smaller minors.
+Cofactor expansion is a classic determinant method.
+It breaks one square matrix into smaller minors.
 Each minor removes one row and one column.
-The remaining matrix gives a smaller determinant.
-This method is useful when a row or column contains zeros.
-Fewer nonzero entries mean fewer terms.
-The calculation becomes shorter and easier to audit.
+The remaining matrix has its own determinant.
+Signs then alternate across rows and columns.

 FAQs